timoblak/OpenAFQA/quality/README.md

 ### Ours

 #### Baseline methods
-The predictive pipeline along with the pre-trained models can be found in directory [baseline](baseline).
+The predictive pipeline can be found in directory [baseline](baseline).
+The pre-trained models can be downloaded from this [link](https://unilj-my.sharepoint.com/:u:/g/personal/tim_oblak_fri1_uni-lj_si/EUDOVHWzcyVDpI56dxyutT0BJ2HC5H_aqJmUrqkxA_YW8Q?e=CxtBn2).

 If you use our methods in your research, please cite:

     T. Oblak, R. Haraksim, L. Beslay, P. Peer.
     Fingermark Quality Assessment: An Open-Source Toolbox.